 How Much Does a Kitchen Remodel Cost?

-Additionally, it’s important to keep in mind where you live, the condition of your kitchen, the materials you would like to use and the scale of the overall renovation determine the total cost of your renovation.
+Additionally, it’s important to keep in mind that where you live, the condition of your kitchen, the materials you would like to use and the scale of the overall renovation determine your bottom line.
 Especially if you're planning to gut your entire kitchen, estimates for the project will likely be higher than nationally reported medians and averages.

 When you're considering a kitchen overhaul, how much should you spend?
 “A really good rule of thumb for a kitchen project is that it should cost anywhere from 5% to 15% of the home’s value,” says Dan DiClerico, home expert and smart home strategist for HomeAdvisor.

 How much you’ll spend on your kitchen renovation also depends on how much cash you've set aside or the amount of the home improvement-related loan you’ve obtained.

 A full-scale kitchen renovation will likely see a high price tag because you’re gutting the entire space, you’re upgrading to more luxurious materials or both.